StuartSul/Homemade_Neural_Network/README.md

 # Homemade Neural Network

 This is a simple neural network made without using any external libraries.
 One might find this useful in educational circumstances.
+Python 3.8 was used.

 To run test network training and see results, simply execute the following command on terminal: